Koreans in Japan: Assimilation

-The latest figure from Mindan showed that the total population of Zainichi was 598,219 in 2006 and 593,489 in 2007; only 8.9% married another Zainichi in 2006.
-There were 1,792 births and 4,588 deaths resulting in a 2,796 natural decrease.
-On top of that, there were 8,531 naturalisations, which resulted in a total decrease of 11,327 in 2006 (1.89%).
+The latest figures from Mindan showed that the total population of Zainichi was 598,219 in 2006 and 593,489 in 2007, and that only 8.9% married another Zainichi in 2006.
+There were 1,792 births and 4,588 deaths, resulting in a 2,796 natural decrease.
+On top of that, there were 8,531 naturalisations, which resulted in a total decrease of 11,327 in 2006 (2%).

 Registration of residents

 After Zainichi Koreans lost Japanese nationality, the Immigration Control Act of 1951 and the Alien Registration Law of 1952 required them to be fingerprinted and to carry a certificate of registration as other foreigners did.
 The Permanent Residents by Accord of 1965 allowed Zainichi Koreans who had lived in Japan since the colonial period to apply for permanent residency, but their descendants could not.
 Twenty-six years later, the Japanese Diet passed the Special Law on Immigration Control and categorized Zainichi Koreans who have lived without any gap since the end of World War II or before and their lineal descendants as Special Permanent Residents.
 The fingerprint requirement for Zainichi Koreans was terminated by 1993.